gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ```
     registryEndPoint="test.example-registry.com
     name="examplefolder/example.com/test"
-    digestOfManifest="sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623"
 ```

-then the manifest could be fetched with a HTTP GET request using one of the following URLs
+then the manifest could be fetched with an HTTP GET request using one of the following URLs

 ```
     test.example-registry.com/v2/examplefolder/example.com/test/manifests/sha256:b5733194756a0a4a99a4b71c4328f1ccf01f866b5c3efcb4a025f02201ccf623